xweih/LeetcodePython/README.md

 # LeetcodePython
-My solutions to Leetcode problems
+My solutions to some Leetcode problems.